 3 tablespoon water

 ¼ cup moong dal (split green gram dal) or 2 tablespoon

 2 cups / 200 ml water

 Wash and clean urad dal and moong dal.
 Soak in pressure cooker with 2 cups of water for one hour and pressure cook until done and soft (reduce the high heat to medium after 3 quick whistle and cook for 8 minutes.
 Do not open the pressure cooker lid.
 Allow the cooker to cool naturally.
 Cooked ura ddal – moong dal mixture will be thick in consistency.
 Keep aside to cool for 15 minutes.

-In a wide bowl, mix cooked urad dal – moong dal mixture with rice flour, slat , hing , til and jeera and make a soft dough.
+In a wide bowl, mix cooked urad dal – moong dal mixture with rice flour, salt , hing , til and jeera and make a soft dough.
 Add extra ¼ cup rice flour or 1 – 3 tablespoon water if required to make a soft chakali dough.
 Chakali dough should be soft in consistency.
 If it is hard, it won’t easily come out from the chakali mould.
 Prepare chakalis immediately.

-Put this dough in a murukku / chakali mould and press it to chakali shapes ( or desired shapes and sizes ) on a paper or a clean plastic sheet / aluminum foil.
+Put this dough in a murukku / chakali mould and press it to chakali shapes ( long strips, or desired shapes and sizes ) on a paper or a clean plastic sheet / aluminum foil.

 Heat oil in a wide kadai / frying pan and reduce heat to medium.Do not fry on high heat.
 Transfer this chakkulis / murukku into the cooking oil (or fry directly in hot oil with chakali mould) and fry on a medium heat until light golden color and crisp in 3 batches (5 or 6 murukku at a time, depending upon the size of the kadai / frying pan).
 Drain out from oil and place it on kitchen towel to absorb extra oil.
 Serve as snack or with tea / coffee.